textdb/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

                     return;
                 }

-                // Set the received message for this sensor to the string value of the message byte array.
-                ReceivedMessage = Encoding.ASCII.GetString(receivedMessage.GetBytes());
+                //TODO: 21.Set the received message for this sensor to the string value of the message byte array ReceivedMessage = Encoding.ASCII.GetString(receivedMessage.GetBytes());
                 if(double.TryParse(ReceivedMessage, out var requestedTemperature))
                 {